 I’m here to help.

 I consult with parents who have exceptional children.
 It’s not easy, but as you know, these kids are special and amazing, and if you take the special path that each unique child requires, you may find life a little easier for everyone.
 I’m here to support you and make it as easy, time-efficient, and as heart-centered as I can.
 I’ve been through it, and continue to find my way.
 Let me help you find yours.

-I offer coaching and consulting for parents by phone or video call and
+I offer coaching and consulting for parents by phone, video call and in-person.